Interested in playing the mandolin or "upping" your current mandolin game? Congratulations! You’ve come to the right place!! 😊

 I have a nice, well- lit, multi-camera setup so that you'll be able to clearly see what I'm doing as I teach you and I can record our lessons so that you'll have them for future reference.

-I am a big believer in investing the time needed to read standard notation and to understand some basic theory but we don't have to begin with that ... or touch it if you're completely averse to the idea.
+I am a big believer in investing the time needed to read standard notation and to understand some basic music theory, but we don't have to begin with that ... or touch it at all, if you're completely averse to the idea.
 I can help you to play by ear or we can use TAB if that is your preference.

 My responsibility is to make these lessons as valuable to you and as much fun for you as I possibly can!
 If all of this sounds good, please drop me a note so we can set up a time to get going!